How to Manage Pests

 In the field, the pathogen will survive indefinitely in tomato tissue.
 Once that tissue has decomposed in the ground, however, the bacteria will die because they are not soil inhabitants.
 Thus, it is very important to turn under infected plant residue at the end of the season.
 Once that residue decomposes, the bacteria will die and the field does not pose a problem for subsequent plantings.
 It is prudent, however, to rotate to another crop for at least one season to assure that the tomato residue is completely gone.

 In research trials, bacteria have survived as long as 10 months on contaminated wooden stakes.
 Hence, in the greenhouse it may be extremely important to disinfest the surface of benches and equipment to prevent spread to subsequent trays of transplants.
 In fields of more mature plants, disinfesting equipment is not as critical because any spread to other plants would probably result in local, and not systemic, infections.
 It is prudent, however, to wash equipment that has been through a heavily infested field.
-Surface disinfectants include bleach solutions (0.5 to 1% calcium hypochlorite) and Physan, among other products.
+Surface disinfectants include bleach solutions (0.5 to 1% calcium or sodium hypochlorite) and Physan, among other products.

 Planting clean transplants is the most important control measure.